How Trump could undo portions of Biden’s climate legacy

 Source: European Commission, Eurostat, Ember

-Note: Actual values for 2021 are based on Eurostat, actual values for 2022 are based on Ember.
-Interim target of 320 GW by 2025 is based on the European Commission’s Staff Working Document accompanying the REPowerEU Communication (published on May 18, 2022).
+Note: The actual values for 2021 and 2022 are based on Eurostat.
+The actual values for 2023 are calculated using solar PV capacity additions reported by Ember.
+The interim target of 320 GW by 2025 is based on the European Commission’s Staff Working Document accompanying the REPowerEU Communication (published on May 18, 2022).
 Solar PV target and actual values include both autoproducers and main activity producers.
-Solar target and actual values include solar photovoltaic capacity only; solar thermal capacity is explicitly excluded.
-Targeted trajectory is assumed to be linear where no interim targets are provided.
+These values include only solar photovoltaic capacity; solar thermal capacity is explicitly excluded.
+The targeted trajectory is assumed to be linear where no interim targets are provided.

 Target: 13% lower final energy consumption in 2030 vs. reference projection (modified to 11.7% in final legislation)